vs-uulm/prepams/README.md

 Alternatively, executing `npm run build` [`evaluation/`](evaluation/) in the evaluation directory compiles a static version of the performance evaluation and outputs it to the `evaluation/dist` directory.
 Then [`evaluation/serve.js`](evaluation/serve.js) can be used to run a simple web server which hosts this static evaluation app, as well as an HTTP-based API to retrieve measurement results from other devices.
 A ready to use version is deployed under [https://prepams.uni-ulm.de/eval/](https://prepams.uni-ulm.de/eval/), ready to evaluate the performance of PrePaMS on any device featuring a modern browser.
+This version features a "Download ZIP Archive" button to download the results as a ZIP archive, which can be extract to the [`./evaluation/results/browser/`](./evaluation/results/browser/) directory.

-`popper run analyze` can be used to update the resulting plot `scaling.pdf` with the additional devices.
+`popper run analyze` can be used to update the resulting plot `performance.pdf` with the additional devices.

+*Note: The `analyze` step still requires data from the `measure` step to generate the plots, therefore, plots may be partially empty if the `measure` step is skipped.
+Only the performance experiment data is used to generate the runtime plots.
+The scaling measurements can be measured on other browsers as well, but are currently not automatically used in the graphical results.*

 ## License
 The PrePaMS prototype and related artifacts are licensed under the terms of the [AGPL-3.0 license](./LICENSE.md), unless otherwise noted.